awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

    1. For **Spot Instance allocation strategy**, choose the strategy that meets your needs\.
 For more information, see [Spot Fleet Allocation Strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide//spot-fleet.html#spot-fleet-allocation-strategy)\.

    1. For **Maximum bid price \(per instance/hour\)**, specify a bid price\.
-Your Spot Instances are not launched if your bid price is lower than the Spot price for the instance types that you selected\.
+If your bid price is lower than the Spot price for the instance types that you selected, your Spot Instances are not launched\.

 1. For **EC2 instance types**, choose the EC2 instance type for your container instances\.
 The instance type that you select determines the resources available for your tasks\.